MicrosoftDocs/minecraft-creator/creator/Documents/PackagingASkinPack.md

 ## manifest.json

 A manifest tells Minecraft general information about your skin pack.
-Create a JSON file named `manifest.json` at the root of the skin pack.
-Within it contains the following:
+Create a JSON file named `manifest.json` at the root of the skin pack and make sure it contains the following:

 - `name`: the name of the pack, which is always `pack.name`.
 - `version`: the version of the pack.
 For example, `[1, 0 ,0]` would indicate version 1.0.0.
-- `uuid`: a unique identifier to prevent package conflicts, which can be generated from this site: https://www.uuidgenerator.net/version4 (**two different UUIDs need to be generated**).
+- `uuid`: a unique identifier used to prevent package conflicts.
 - `type`: set to `skin_pack` to tell the game to treat this pack as a skin pack.

 ### Template manifest.json